U.S. Embassy Stockholm, Sweden - STK

 Step 3: Complete your pre-interview checklist

 It is important that you bring all required original documents to your interview.
-We’ve created a checklist that will tell you what to bring.
 Please print the checklist below and bring it to your interview along with the listed documents.

 Pre-Interview Checklist >>